1/31/2019

 Ryan Lance

-Yeah, I'd say still too, you know, it's not burning old in our pocket and remind everybody of us that a month ago people were managging with $40 grid prices.
+Yeah, I'd say still too, you know, it's not burning a hole in our pocket.
+And remind everybody less than a month ago, people were panicking with $40 grid prices.
 So, you know, we're not doing that.
-We're staying with our program as Don said with it allows the consistency through the cycles on both the buybacks and the capital invested and follow our priorities.
-Yeah, that makes a lot
+We're staying with our program, as Don said, with it allows the consistency through the cycles on both the buybacks and the capital invested and follow our priorities.
+Yeah, that makes a lot of sense.

 speaker